iosg073/Notes-CODE-Django-1st-Repo/readme.md

 class Song(models.Model):
     artist = models.ForeignKey(Artist, on_delete=models.CASCADE, related_name='songs')
 ```

+A foreign key is a field or column in one table that uniquely identifies a row
+of another table.
+In this case, `Song` will contain a column called `artist`
+that contains the ID of the associated artist.
+We don't have to define `id` in
+the model, django and psql add them for us.

 The `related_name` refers to how the model will be referred to in relation to
 its parent -- you will see this in use later on. `on_delete` specifies how we